intel-iot-devkit/how-to-code-samples/smart-stove-top/python/README.md

 ![](./../../images/js/smart-stove.jpg)

-You need to have a Grove\* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove\* Shield.
+You need to have a Grove\* Shield connected to an Arduino\* compatible breakout board to plug all the Grove devices into the Grove\* Shield.
 Make sure you have the tiny VCC switch on the Grove Shield set to **5V**.

 1. Plug one end of a Grove\* cable into the Grove\* IR Temperature Sensor, and connect the other end to the A2 port on the Grove\* Shield.